Livsy90/SwiftPresso/README.md

 ```

 There are two ways to display post content:
-* Using HTML content mapped to an `AttributedString`.
+* Using HTML content mapped to an `NSAttributedString`.
 * Using WebView.

 To choose between these options, you can set the configuration value.